taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 `/var/www/html` is the root directory for the website.

-Any files in the directory are visible when visiting the ip (this is where we store the files for our website).
+Any files in the directory are visible when visiting the IP/DNS (this is where we store the files for our website).

 Under `Advanced Details` in `Configure Instance` step, you can run a bootstrap script to automate setup of instance on creation.